Davi0k/express-jwt-authentication/README.md

 );
 ```

-In this example, to access the `/api/protected` endpoint, the user will first need to authenticate through the middleware using a valid **JWT**.
+In the example above, to access the `/api/protected` endpoint, the user will first need to authenticate through the middleware using a valid **JWT**.

 `expressJwtAuthentication` requires an object to be passed as a parameter containing the options to use.
-In this specific case, only the not optional settings are provided, which respectively are the `secret` and the `algorithm` used for the token encryption.
+In this specific case, only the required properties are provided, which correspond to the `secret` and the `algorithm` used for the token encryption.

 By default, the middleware will try to retrieve the **JWT** from the **HTTP** request's **Authorization** header: